robertjchristian/MRC/README.md

 <https://twitter.com/varun_mathur><br><https://hyperspace.computer/><br>

 ## Nous Research
+Self-Improving AI
 Nous Research is a private applied research group.
 We publish open-source work in the LLM domain, including local models, datasets, and core architectural improvements.

 The demo included a walkthrough of the Nous software.
 It showed the ability to build AI via drag and drop.
 Am explanation of their research described YaRN, Hermes, Obsidian, and Capybara.

+**Key points**

+- Started three years ago
+- four founders crypto people who found AI in different ways
+- “fuck openAI” brought them together
+- what can we do to open up again
+- not negative, pushing against them
+- provide a space for more humanistic AI
+- 6 full time contributors
+- 48 volunteer AI researchers
+- thousands of contributors

+- open source modles
+	- OpenHermes 2.5
+		- top used 7b
+	- capybara
+		- 34b amplify-instruct
+	- obsidian
+	- stablelm + openclip + capybara

+- open research
+- yarn
+- muse: generative CoT reward model
+- vulcan: chatML extension
+- SYNTHIA

+- Nous Forge
+	- desktop app for interfacing with and composing open source and other AI models
+- Obsidian multi-modal model
+	- focussed on edge devices

+most robust agents are breaking after 5 runs

 <https://nousresearch.com/><br><https://huggingface.co/NousResearch><br><https://discord.gg/jqVphNsB4H>

-## io.net

-### Angela Yi
+## io.net - Angela Yi

-io.net is a state-of-the-art decentralized computing network that allows machine learning engineers to access distributed Cloud clusters at a small fraction of the cost of comparable centralized services.
+- io.net is a state-of-the-art decentralized computing network that allows machine learning engineers to access distributed Cloud clusters at a small fraction of the cost of comparable centralized services.

-io.net deploys GPU clusters from multiple locations that are not constrained by colocated devices.
+- io.net deploys GPU clusters from multiple locations that are not constrained by colocated devices.
 The platform supports clusters of any scale, allowing engineers to deploy a 20K GPU cluster within seconds.

 io.net has 3 key elements:
     1. IO Cloud, where engineers can seamlessly deploy their GPU clusters.